mikelsd99/TwinSpool-Turboprop-Design-Performance/README.md

 # Jet Engine Design and Performance Analysis

-This repository contains the work developed for the **Jet Engine Design** project of the Master's Degree in Aeronautical Engineering.
+This repository contains the work developed for the **Twin-spool Turboprop Engine Design** project of the Master's Degree in Aeronautical Engineering.
-The objective of this project is to analyze and model the thermodynamic performance of a jet engine both at the **design point** and **off-design operating conditions**.
+The objective of this project is to analyze and model the thermodynamic performance of a twin-spool turboprop engine both at the **design point** and **off-design operating conditions**.

 The project is divided into two main parts: